 Prerequisite: COUN 5334 with a grade of C or better.

 COUN 5392.
 Cross Cultural Issues In Cne.
 3 Hours.

-This course will examine the sociocultural characteristics and counseling issues related to the varied cultures in today?s society.
-Hispanic, African-American, Native American, and Asian American cultures will be examined along with issues related to gender and Gay/Lesbian concerns.
+Students examine the sociocultural characteristics and counseling issues related to the varied cultures in today?s society.
+Hispanic, African-American, Native American, and Asian American cultures are examined along with issues related to gender and Gay/Lesbian concerns.